What they do

 Meteorologists work mostly on computers, using specialised computer programs that collect and interpret synoptic, dynamic and physical meteorological information.
 They may also use other programs that undertake climatology, oceanography, satellite or radar data interpretation, or numerical weather prediction.
 They use radar technology to obtain weather data, computerised drawing tablets to interpret this data, and weather charts, maps and graphs which they consult and interpret.

 Education and training

-To become a meteorologist you usually need to complete a Bachelor of Science, majoring in mathematics and physics.
+To become a meteorologist you usually need to study a degree in science, majoring in mathematics and/or physics.

 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.